 Levi represents lending institutions and borrowers in all aspects of commercial and real estate finance transactions.

-Levi advises banks and other lending institutions on a variety of loan transactions and also represents private equity sponsors, corporate borrowers, and mezzanine lenders in commercial and real estate finance matters.
-Levi has experience with all types of loan transactions, including acquisition financings, real estate loans, senior and mezzanine debt, and secured and unsecured loans.
-Levi also has significant experience with mergers and acquisitions, corporate governance and general corporate matters.
+Levi advises banks and other lending institutions on a variety of loan transactions and also represents private equity sponsors and corporate borrowers in commercial and real estate finance matters.
+He has significant experience leading all types of loan transactions, including acquisition financings, real estate loans, senior and mezzanine debt, and secured and unsecured loans.
+Levi is well versed in structuring, documenting, negotiating and closing complex financing transactions.
+He also has experience with mergers and acquisitions, corporate governance and general corporate matters.

-- Represents local and national banks and other lending instructions in a variety of loan transactions.
+- Represents local and national banks and other lending institutions in a variety of loan transactions.

 - Represents private equity sponsors in corporate transactions and general corporate matters.

 - Represented bank in connection with $19 million construction financing.

 - Represented administrative agent in large syndicated revolving credit facility.

 - Represented national bank in significant operating and real estate credit facilities, including the structuring and negotiation of intercreditor issues relating to subordinated debt facility.

 - Represented large agribusiness in connection with over $800 million of financing transactions.

 September 1, 2020